UX055

 CDKL5 Deficiency Disorder (CDD): a severe and debilitating neurological disorder with epileptic seizures starting early in life

 CDKL5 Deficiency Disorder (CDD) is a rare early infantile epileptic encephalopathy.
-CDD is characterized by the onset of seizures at a very early age (usually in the first months of life) and severe developmental delay, hypotonia, and cortical visual impairment.
-CDD has an estimated global incidence of one in 40,000 – 60,000 live births.
+CDD is characterized by the onset of seizures at a very early age (usually in the first months of life) and severe developmental delay, hypotonia, motor disabilities, and cortical visual impairment.
+CDD is estimated to impact between 20,000 to 30,000 people in commercially accessible geographies.
 Infants and children with CDD can present with a broad range of clinical symptoms and severity.
 CDD symptoms include early-onset, intractable epilepsy and neurodevelopmental delay impacting cognition, motor function, speech, and visual function.
 Other symptoms of CDD include gastrointestinal and sleep disturbances.
-Most CDD patients require around-the-clock care and management of their complex symptoms.
+Most CDD patients require around-the-clock care and lifelong management of their complex symptoms.

 CDD is an X-linked dominant disorder caused by genetic mutations in the CDKL5 gene, which provides instructions for making the CDKL5 protein that is essential for normal brain and neuron development.
 CDKL5 loss of function results in impaired communication between neurons.
 There are currently no approved treatments that address the root cause of the disease.